GUIDE 2024

 Project Management Software and Tools

-In today’s world, communicating, collaborating, and sharing schedules across teams and stakeholders have become quite convenient.
+In today’s world, communicating, collaborating, and sharing schedules across teams and stakeholders have become convenient.
 So, HR project managers must know how to use communication and collaboration software and take the lead in managing them.
 Some tools that HR project managers must know how to use are:

 • Communication tools (email, chat, and video conferencing applications)